morse-simulator/morse/doc/morse/dev/builder.rst

                                       "nodeB": [dala2.name],
                                   })

-   The items accepted in as parameters are:
-    * **protocol**: Either 'socket' or 'hla'
-    * **server_address**: IP address where the multi-node server can be found
-    * **server_port**: Used only for 'socket' protocol.
-Currently it should always be 65000.
-	* **distribution**: A Python dictionary.
-The keys are the names of the nodes, and the values are lists with the names of the robots handled by each node
  * **create()**: Should always be called at the very end of the Builder script.
    It will finalise the building process and write the configuration files.